michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw4.md

 ## Deliverables for part 1
 In your report, show your work for calculating the Viterbi tables or lattices for both example sentences.
-This should include probabilities and backtraces.
+This should include backtraces and calculations for probabilities.
 Report the most likely tag sequences for these 2 sentences.